j-mahapatra/j-mahapatra/README.md

 # 💫 About Me:

 Hi 👋, I am Jagannath Mahapatra, a full stack developer from India.
-With a keen eye for detail and a love for clean, efficient code, I strive to create seamless web experiences and solve complex problems.
-When I'm not coding, you can find me exploring the latest tech trends or enjoying moveis and video games.
+I create seamless web experiences and love to solve complex problems.
+When I'm not coding, you can find me exploring the latest tech trends or enjoying movies and video games.
 Let's connect and build something amazing together!

 # 🌐 Socials: